Bruhath10/Physical-Design/README.md

 ## Contents
 1. Day 1: study various components of RISC-V microprocessor based SoC and review RISC-V picoSoC

-## 1. Day 1: Study various components of RISC-V microprocessor based SoC and review RISC-V picoSoC
+## 1. Day 1: Study of RISC-V microprocessor based SoC, review RISC-V picoSoC, and Synthesis in Qflow
 Day 1 started with an Introduction to the IC design component terminologies.
 An overview of the QFN-48 Package, layout of the chip, pads, core, die and IPs.
 RISC-V Instruction Set Architecture (ISA) was introduced and the RISC-V flow was explained.
 The flow starts with the C/C++/Java code being converted to an Instruction Set Architecture (ISA) by the compiler and the assembler converts this ISA into binary.
 The RTL implementation is done using Hardware Description Language (HDL) to create a netlist which is then laid out on the chip.